Brandy Pyle: North Dakota House of Representatives

 Pyle ran in 2016 for the open state house seat for district 22.
 Pyle and fellow Republican Michael Howe were elected in both the primary and general elections, defeating democrats Marijo and Allan Peterson.
 She would later be re-elected in 2020 and 2024.

-Throughout her tenure, Pyle has voted against and been a vocal opponent to most culture war legislation, including book banning and funding cuts to Prairie Public Broadcasting In 2025, Pyle stated she felt regret for voting in favour of a bill that would call on the Supreme Court to overturn the desicion that legalised gay marriage nationwide.
+Throughout her tenure, Pyle has voted against and been a vocal opponent to most culture war legislation, including book banning and funding cuts to Prairie Public Broadcasting In 2025, Pyle stated she felt regret for voting in favour of a bill that would call on the Supreme Court to overturn the decision that legalised gay marriage nationwide.

 In 2021, Pyle was a leading voice in the effort to expel fellow representative Luke Simons of Dickinson over sexual harassment and misconduct allegations, Pyle being on the receiving end of some harassment alongside other legislators and capital interns.
 Pyle was interviewed frequently, specifically expressing frustration that Simons was doing fundraising work in the midst of the allegations reaching the public.
 On May 4, 2021, the house voted to expel Simons from the legislature 69-25.